timothyhull/breadpool-self-eval/docs/game_video_clips.md

 ### SO Video Example #21

-??? video "Identifying and Tracking Players Losing and Reestablishing Superior Position :material-cursor-default-click:"
+??? video "Identifying and Tracking Complex Non-Initiator Cut Scenarios :material-cursor-default-click:"

     === "Overview :material-cursor-default-click:"

         - At the beginning of this video, while serving as JR...
-        -

     === "Outcome :material-cursor-default-click:"